falcorocks/learns/sigstore/github-policy-controller/README.md

 Stream closed EOF for github-policy-controller/github-policy-controller-webhook-8496984cbc-cjchv (policy-controller-webhook)
 ```

-After raising the request to `512Mi` and the limit to `1024Mi` I run into the same exact error again, so this seems to not be about memory available.
-I need to verify if this also happens on the upstream sigstore policy controller.
+After raising the request to `512Mi` and the limit to `1024Mi` I run into the same exact error again

 ```
 panic: runtime error: invalid memory address or nil pointer dereference